Jump to a Section

 “We want to be there for our customers every step of their journey.
 From their first car to the moment they buy their first home and beyond.
 That’s why we offer a robust suite of coverages,” says Dan Witalec, Customer Acquisition Leader at Progressive Insurance.

 Below are the basic coverage types available through Progressive’s home and renters insurance.
 Once you purchase a policy, a third-party insurer will be solely responsible for the claims.
-For this reason, the claim process and customer service can vary by insurance provider.
+For this reason, the claim process and customer service can vary by the insurance provider.
 Progressive lists all of their partner insurers on its website.

 Dwelling and other structures

-- Finally, you have homeowners three, which covers you against most known perils (including all those in policy one and two)
+- Finally, you have homeowners three, which covers you against most known perils (including all those in policy one and two).

 If your home incurs damages and you have to find temporary housing, policies will cover those costs.
 Insurers will also reimburse you for the amount you have to spend beyond your normal budget on meals out.